Experience and Enjoy the Smithsonian as an Insider

 More than 90 weeklong and two-week intensive summer day camps enable children from kindergarten through eighth-grade one-of-a kind opportunities to develop new skills guided by scientists, researchers, museum curators, writers, and visual and performing artists-and have plenty of fun in the process.

-Smithsonian Associates presents customized nighttime experiences for groups and families with children ages 8-12 in sleepover events at the Natural History Museum, American History Museum and the Air and Space Museum's Udvar Hazy Center.
+Smithsonian Associates presents customized nighttime experiences for groups and families with children ages 8-14 in sleepover events at the Natural History Museum, American History Museum, Air and Space Museum's Udvar Hazy Center and the National Portrait Gallery.

 Inspired by the world of the Smithsonian, the Smithsonian at 8 event series offers one-of-a-kind experiences for guests ages 21 and up.
 With themes from the local to the global, these after-hours gatherings combine music, food and drink, and unique settings to create evenings that are smart, adventurous, and memorably entertaining.